Business Compliance12 min read30 April 2026

 6. Staff Training

-• What money laundering and terrorism financing look like
+• Recognising money laundering and terrorism financing indicators

 • Internal escalation procedures

-• Unusual payment patterns: Cash payments for high-value transactions when electronic payment is the norm
+• Cash for high-value purchases when electronic payment would be normal

-• Structuring: Multiple transactions just below reporting thresholds
+• Structuring: Multiple transactions deliberately kept just below reporting thresholds

-• Inconsistent information: Customer details that do not match publicly available information
+• Inconsistent story: Customer details that do not match publicly available information

-• Reluctance to provide identification: Customers who resist standard verification procedures
+• Reluctance to verify: Customers who push back on standard identification procedures

-• Complex corporate structures: Unnecessarily complex ownership arrangements with no clear business rationale
+• Overly complex structures: Corporate arrangements with no obvious business rationale

-• Third-party payments: Payments from or to unrelated third parties without explanation
+• Third-party payments: Funds coming from or going to unrelated parties with no clear explanation

 Practical Steps for Non-Regulated SMEs

-If your business is not in a regulated sector, you do not need a full AML/CFT framework.
+If your business is not in a regulated sector, you do not need a full AML/CFT programme.
 But you should:

-1. Train key staff on what money laundering red flags look like
+1. Train your key staff on what money laundering warning signs look like

-2. Know how to file an STR -- register for SONAR access before you need it
+2. Know how to file an STR — register for SONAR access before you actually need it

-3. Document your due diligence on significant customers and transactions
+3. Document your due diligence on significant customers and large transactions

-4. Screen against sanctions lists for international business relationships
+4. Screen against sanctions lists for any international business relationships

 How ComplyHQ Helps

-AML/CFT compliance can be overwhelming, especially for SMEs without dedicated compliance teams.
-ComplyHQ helps by:
+AML/CFT compliance can feel like drinking from a fire hose, especially for SMEs without dedicated compliance staff.
+ComplyHQ helps by providing:

-• Risk assessment tools: Structured frameworks to assess your AML/CFT risk exposure
+• Risk assessment frameworks: Structured tools to evaluate your AML/CFT exposure

-• Compliance calendar: Track training deadlines, policy review dates, and regulatory changes
+• Compliance calendar: Track training deadlines, policy review dates, and regulatory updates

-• Document management: Store CDD records, training logs, and policy documents securely
+• Document management: Store CDD records, training logs, and policies securely

-• Regulatory updates: Automatic alerts when AML/CFT regulations change
+• Regulatory alerts: Automatic notifications when AML/CFT rules change

-• Integration with PDPA compliance: Manage AML record-keeping alongside your PDPA obligations in a single platform
+• Integrated compliance: Manage AML record-keeping alongside your PDPA obligations in one platform

-Compliance is not about checking boxes.
-It is about understanding the risks your business faces and taking proportionate steps to address them.
+The goal is not to make AML compliance feel like a burden.
+It is about understanding your risks and taking proportionate, sensible steps to address them.

 Related guides: Singapore SME Compliance Requirements, Cost of Non-Compliance for Singapore SMEs, and MAS Compliance Guide for Singapore SMEs.